Crossing Spain on Foot: 1,000 Miles of Epic Terrain

 The Valle del Jerte in the province of Cáceres is famous for those innumerable cherry trees that bloom at the same time.
 This year, they bloomed a little later than usual, missed for us for this time.

 With all this snow, we had to adapt our route, especially in the beautiful Sierra de Gredos.
 Without our snowshoes, we could not climb more than 1,500 high meters without danger.

-Nevertheless, we tried to climb to see the Laguna del Barco but the end of the climb was too difficult and thanks to the drone, we could see that the lake was covered with snow too.
+Nevertheless, we tried to climb to see the Laguna del Barco but the end of the climb was too difficult.
+Thanks to the drone, we could see that the lake was covered with snow, too.

 Our last night in the snow

-The Sierra de Guadarrama is the most recent National Park of Spain, it was created in 2013.
+The Sierra de Guadarrama is the most recent national park of Spain; it was created in 2013.
 Again the crossing was difficult because of the snow.
-We spent the night in the Navalcollado refuge: 4 walls, a roof and dry wood to make fire, what else?
+We spent the night in the Navalcollado refuge: four walls, a roof, and dry wood to make fire.
+What else?